Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Method

-This choice ensures that the augmented Lagrangian terms become separable across agents, enabling fully decentralized computation.
-It also aligns with prior work in proximal ADMM \citep{PADMM}, now adapted for use in a decentralized setting.
-As a result, the global update form~\eqref{eq8} can be derived and presented in Appendix~\ref{B} for brevity.
+This choice ensures that the augmented Lagrangian becomes separable across agents, enabling fully decentralized updates of both primal variables.
+Then, by expanding the symmetric ADMM updates in~\eqref{eq:symm-admm}, the updates can be rewritten in the following decomposable form:

-Given the global update rules and the symmetry of the mixing matrix \( W \), we can decompose the updates into per-agent computations and derive a fully decentralized algorithm.